swiftype/app-search-demo-react/README.md

 #### Manage your search state in the url

 A good search front-end will have stateful urls that are shareable and navigable with browser back and forward buttons.
 This is relatively simple to implement with [React Router](https://github.com/ReactTraining/react-router), which is what we chose to use in this example.
+The other package you'll see us use is [query-string](https://github.com/sindresorhus/query-string), which is a simple query string parser, which react-router lacks out of the box.

 We want to save our state in the query string (as opposed to a hash fragment), so we use the `BrowserRouter`.